ahmdmhd/s2dm/examples/graphql-to-skos/README.md

 ns:Vehicle a skos:Concept ;
     skos:prefLabel "Vehicle"@en ;
     skos:definition "High-level vehicle data." ;
-    skos:note "Definition was inherit from the description of the element ns:Vehicle" ;
+    skos:note "Content of SKOS definition was inherited from the description of the GraphQL SDL element Vehicle whose URI is ns:Vehicle." .
-    rdfs:seeAlso ns:Vehicle .

 ns:Vehicle_ADAS a skos:Concept ;
     skos:prefLabel "Vehicle_ADAS"@en ;
     skos:definition "All Advanced Driver Assist Systems data." ;
-    skos:note "Definition was inherit from the description of the element ns:Vehicle_ADAS" ;
+    skos:note "Content of SKOS definition was inherited from the description of the GraphQL SDL element Vehicle_ADAS whose URI is ns:Vehicle_ADAS." .
-    rdfs:seeAlso ns:Vehicle_ADAS .
 ```

 ### 3. Field Concepts